KiandaBPM/docs/content/platform/designer/forms/display-mode/_index.md

 typora-root-url: ..\..\..\..\..\static
 ---

-## Introduction

 Remember there are three principles to consider when working with forms:

-- **Reading modes**: **Form users** can either use forms in **edit** mode or **read** mode.
+- **Display mode**: **Form users** can either use forms in **edit** mode or **read** mode.
 Edit mode means that users can submit information, while read mode means that users can only view forms.
 The latter may be useful for example for certain staff to review feedback in a form, but not be able to edit/update it.
 - **Form owner**: The **default owner** is the person or group that the form is assigned to **when the the form is created**.
 By default, only this person or group **can edit the current form**.
 All other users can only view forms in read mode.
 The default owner however can reassign forms to other individuals and/or groups.
 - **Current form**: Typically there are several forms in a process, and only the form that has the status ‘**current form’** is **editable**.
 However, in a complex multi-step process, other forms can be configured to **activate with** the current form, meaning they can also become editable at the same time, creating a form group.